medhavi34/AIPI531-Deep-Learning-and-Reinforcement-Learning/final project/README.md

 ## Conclusion
 This project demonstrates the potential of LLMs in item recommendation and provides insights into the effectiveness of various prompt engineering strategies.
 The comparison with a baseline recommender highlights the advanced capabilities of LLMs in understanding and catering to user preferences.

+---

+## Work Distribution

+This project was a collaborative effort between Thwisha Nahender and Medhavi Darshan, with each contributing to different aspects of the work to ensure the success and effectiveness of the item recommendation system.

+### Thwisha Nahender
+Thwisha focused on implementing and fine-tuning the collaborative filtering model.
+This involved working with the MovieLens 100K dataset, selecting appropriate algorithms for collaborative filtering, and optimizing the model to ensure accurate and relevant item recommendations.
+Thwisha's work was crucial in establishing a baseline for comparing the performance of the LLM-based recommender.

+### Medhavi Darshan
+Medhavi was responsible for the development and implementation of the LLM model.
+This task required in-depth knowledge of Large Language Models, especially in crafting effective prompts to guide the model in making item recommendations.
+Medhavi's expertise was instrumental in leveraging the LLM's capabilities to surpass traditional recommendation methods.

+### Joint Efforts
+Both Thwisha and Medhavi collaborated extensively on the aspect of prompt engineering.
+This joint effort was key to enhancing the LLM's performance, as they experimented with various prompt strategies such as DAN and Jailbreaks prompts.
+Additionally, they worked together on parsing the output from GPT into a format suitable for recommendation purposes, ensuring that the final output was both user-friendly and relevant to the task at hand.

+### Conclusion
+The synergy between Thwisha's expertise in collaborative filtering and Medhavi's skills in working with LLMs was a cornerstone of this project's success.
+Their collaborative work on prompt engineering further strengthened the project, leading to innovative approaches in item recommendation.